rijinmk/guide-to-firebase/README.md

 auth.signInWithEmailAndPassword(username, password);
 ```

-This will sign the user in, **IF** the user exists, If the user doesnt exist, you can see an *uncaught* error on the `console.log` area of your website.
+This will sign the user in, **IF** the user exists, you can see an *uncaught* error on the `console.log` area of your website.
 You have to *catch* the error by adding.
-This catch eill catch all the errors including *wrong email format*.
+This catch will catch all the errors including *wrong email format*.

 ```javascript
 ...